boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    tunnel group is created with specific optimization criteria and constraints.
 This document refers to such tunnel groups as 'transport planes'.
-For example, transport plane A might represent tunnels optimized for latency, transport plane B for high capacity, transport plane C might represent tunnels using only the "upper half" of the transport network, and transport plane D might represent tunnels using only the "lower half" of the transport network.
+For example, transport plane A might represent tunnels optimized for latency, and transport plane B tunnels optimized for high capacity.
    {{figure-23}} depicts an example of a simple network with two transport planes.
 These transport planes might be realized via various IP/MPLS techniques, for example Flex-Algo or RSVP/SR traffic engineering